 We create knowledge that is specialised, critical, engaged with current discourses and debates within the many disciplines incorporated into our structure.
 The School’s structure is diverse and inclusive.
 We embrace and relish diversity as a core strength.
 From this diversity comes the complexity necessary to support a research environment which supports innovative and influential teaching and research.

-The study, teaching and valuing of Asian languages at the School is unsurpassed in its diversity within Australia and is held as a core value of our school.
+The study, teaching and valuing of Asian and Pacific languages at the School is unsurpassed in its diversity within Australia and is held as a core value of our school.
 Its excellence underpins the cultural knowledge and expertise of our scholars.
 Our language teachers operate at the forefront of language learning and research, with innovative online courses designed to complement in-person programs.